-This ancient grains gluten free flour blend can be used cup for cup as a replacement for all-purpose wheat flour or whole wheat flour.
+This ancient grains gluten-free flour blend can be used cup for cup as a replacement for all-purpose wheat flour or whole wheat flour.
 Not only is it gluten-free, it is corn free, peanut free, tree nut free, rice free and dairy free.
-Gluten-free ancient grains provide exceptional nutrition, a high fiber content and a wonderful flavor and texture to your baked goods.
+Gluten-free ancient grains provide exceptional nutrition, high fiber content and a wonderful flavor and texture to your baked goods.

 This recipe combines several flours that each have different amounts of proteins, starches and binding qualities that have a synergistic effect to replicate the qualities of wheat flour.
 The proteins help give strength and structure while the starches give lift and lightness to your baked goods.